keithga/iPXEPreProcessor/README.md

 :if_0001_end
 ```

-I decided to write this from scratch, and share with the iPXE community.
+I've written similar products in the past, but decided to re-code this from scratch ( Jan 2025 ) and make public for the iPXE community.

 # Commands: